 Wait, so should I run with a hangover?

-There’s no set rule on whether or not a person should run after having a late night and beverages of your choice at the annual family Thanksgiving get together.
+There’s no set rule on whether or not a person should run after having a late night and beverages of your choice at the annual family holiday get together.
 And there’s no concrete number of drinks that determines whether or not a person’s run will be affected.
 “The biggest thing you have to do is listen to your body,” says Sygo.
 Stay to the routine as much as possible and run if you can to get the benefits that running brings.
 However, also take time to enjoy this time of year without being too hard on yourself.